 For example, in working with sleep or anxiety problems, it helps to have a strong grasp of how behavioral psychology points the way to helpful solutions, but at times deep introspection will help most with moving my client forward.
 With grief or trauma, a deep understanding of the physiology that underlies the way that the brain and body have encoded the loss can lead to effective ways to make things better.
 At times, however, what’s called for instead are simple behavioral changes to give a person some space to breathe.

 It’s crucial that we track how well counseling is working, and after we thoughtfully set goals at the beginning, we check in on progress regularly.
 We usually ask our clients to rate progress on a simple 0-10 scale because it’s a quick and relevant way to know how we’re doing.
 While it’s more obvious that we want to correct things when we’re not making expected progress, we also want to know when things go better than anticipated and ask why that happened.

 The counseling process has a natural progression, from beginning through the middle to the end.
 After a client has changed things for themselves (and changed themselves in the process), it’s time to look at the original goals as a team and ask some key questions: Did we accomplish what truly mattered?
 Are there some other concerns that we still need to tackle in counseling?
 Have they shown themselves newfound strengths that they’re ready to use independently?

 It’s usually clear when we’re nearing the end of our counseling work together, and that’s time to celebrate the hard work done well!
 As we wrap up, it’s often helpful to review the work done and to talk about how to anticipate and respond to life’s challenges independently.

-I’m truly privileged to be able to collaborate in the unfolding of remarkable stories of courage, growth, and change.
-Click here if you are interested in becoming a client of mine.
+We’re truly privileged to be able to collaborate in the unfolding of remarkable stories of courage, growth, and change.
+Click here if you are interested in becoming a client of ours.